 If you are missing one or more permanent teeth, Drs.
-McKinley and Holloway may recommend dental implants in Shelby Township, Michigan.
+McKinley and Mckinley-Holloway may recommend dental implants in Shelby Township, Michigan.
 Implants allow you to enjoy a full, beautiful smile, with a restoration that looks and feels natural.
-Our office is glad to help you throughout the entire process — from planning to placement and full restoration.
+Our office is glad to help you throughout the entire process—from planning to placement and full restoration.

 Dental Implant Options

 Like a fingerprint, each person’s teeth and gums are unique and will probably have different types of treatment.
-At Ray McKinley DDS & Brittany McKinley-Holloway DDS, we make sure we offer the remedy needed to give you your best smile.
-With dental implants, there are varying options when it comes to determining which course of treatment is best for you.
-Some options include:
+At Ray McKinley DDS & Brittany McKinley-Holloway DDS, we make sure we offer the remedy needed to give you your greatest smile.
+With dental implants, there are varying options when it comes to determining which course of treatment is greatest for you.

 - Implant-supported dentures: Instead of regular dentures, dentures supported by dental implants allow for a more stabilized and cost-effective solution.
 Many patients report that they feel like this type of dentures functions just like their natural teeth.

-– Implant-supported bridges: Like a regular dental bridge that is anchored down with crowns on surrounding teeth, an implant-supported bridge uses dental implants instead to anchor the bridge to replace multiple missing teeth in a single gap.
+- Implant-supported bridges: Like a regular dental bridge that is anchored down with crowns on surrounding teeth, an implant-supported bridge uses dental implants instead to anchor the bridge to replace multiple missing teeth in a single gap.

 - Full-mouth reconstruction: Dental implants can help in the process of a full-mouth reconstruction where your treatment is fully customized to restore the look and function of your mouth.

 “Excellent dental office with terrific staff and fabulous dentists!
 I have been going to Drs.
-McKinley and Holloway for serveral years and have never been disappointed in my care or the results.
+McKinley and Holloway for several years and have never been disappointed in my care or the results.
 From cleanings and checkups to basic fillings, gold inlays, crowns, root canals, and tooth implants, this team can do it all.
 They have the knowledge and equipment to ensure my dental care is perfect!
-Thanks!” – Ted M
+Thanks!”

 Dental Implant FAQs